arhankundu99/Java-concepts-and-os-basics/oops.md

 ## this keyword
 `this` keyword is used to refer to the current instance of the class. `this` keyword is used to access the variables of the class. `this` keyword is similar to python's `self` keyword. `__init__` function in python is the constructor of the class.

+## What is an API?
+An API is the interface through which you access someone elses code.